microsoft/WhatTheHack/023-AdvancedKubernetes/Student/07-data-volumes.md

 ## Introduction

-When working with cloud native applications, the ideal location for persisting data is in SaaS Database service or object/blob storage.
+When working with cloud native applications, the ideal location for persisting data is in SaaS Database or object/blob storage.
 However, that isn't always possible, and some applications need to access local file storage.
 Kubernetes uses Persistent Volumes and Persistent Volume Claims to manage volumes mounted inside running containers.

 A Kubernetes persistent volume represents storage that has been provisioned for use with Kubernetes pods.
 A persistent volume can be used by one or many pods, and can be dynamically or statically provisioned.